 top of page

-Secure a commitment from California’s next governor to make a generational investment in climate change adaptation, one that provides compelling benefits for Californians, transforming regions, communities, and people's lives.
+Adapt Now California is committed to encouraging California’s next governor to lead a generational investment in climate change adaptation, one that provides compelling benefits for Californians, transforming regions, communities, and people's lives.

-The investment we need is $20 billion per year over the next 15 years,
+The investment we need is $300 billion over the next 15 years,

 THE PROBLEM